-The Writing Salon is committed to creating a welcoming environment for all students regardless of gender identity and expression, sexual orientation, physical ability, appearance, race, ethnicity, age, religion, class, or identity.
+The Writing Salon is committed to creating a welcoming environment for all students regardless of gender identity and expression, sexual orientation, physical ability, appearance, race, ethnicity, age, religion, or class.
 Please be considerate and respectful as you engage with your instructor and other participants.

 Participating in a Creative Writing Classroom